Join the National Museum of African Art and celebrated former director Dr. Johnnetta Betsch Cole to help our mission endure forever.

-We are celebrating by looking to the museum’s future.
-The museum’s Advisory Board recently established the Johnnetta Betsch Cole Fund for the Future to raise money specifically to support our central mission.
+A humanitarian, an educator, and a role model, Dr. Cole inspires us to dream big.
+In 2016, the museum’s Advisory Board established the Johnnetta Betsch Cole Fund for the Future to raise money specifically to support our mission-related activities and future opportunities.

-With your help, this fund will support the museum’s mission, now and forever: To inspire conversations about the beauty, power, and diversity of African arts and cultures worldwide.
+But our job is not done!
+Now, as she has been named the museum’s director emerita, we honor Dr. Cole’s legacy by continuing to fundraise for the museum’s future.
+With your help, this fund for our future will continue to support the museum’s mission, now and forever: To inspire conversations about the beauty, power, and diversity of African arts and cultures worldwide.

 How You Can Help

 The JBC Fund for the Future is about looking forward.
-Your contribution will fund long-term initiatives and ensure that we continue to present our incredible programs and exhibitions to every visitor, always free of charge.
+Your contribution will support long-term initiatives and ensure that we continue to present our incredible programs and exhibitions to every visitor, always free and open to all.